Rafay833/git-Urdu/three/readme.md

 # learn with rafay

 ## Install
-this is some installation  instructions
+this is some installation instructions.